 GFR Calculator

 Glomerular Filtration Rate (GFR) is a kidney function test and Renal function test that estimates how efficiently the kidneys filter waste from the blood per minute.
+Your kidneys quietly filter about 150 quarts of blood every day, and this tool tells you how well they are keeping up.
 Doctors use GFR and eGFR results for CKD screening and kidney disease diagnosis, especially when evaluating patients with abnormal creatinine blood test results.

 Our eGFR calculator online estimates kidney function using standard clinical variables such as serum creatinine, age, and sex, based on the CKD-EPI 2021 equation.